wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     (3) In this section and [section 54A][106], _enforcement authority_ includes the New Zealand Police, the Civil Aviation Authority, the New Zealand Transport Agency, and Maritime New Zealand.

-    Section 54: substituted, on 5 May 2003, by [section 27][217] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 54: substituted, on 5 May 2003, by [section 27][218] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

-    Section 54(3): amended, on 1 August 2008, by [section 50(1)][218] of the Land Transport Management Amendment Act 2008 (2008 No 47).
+    Section 54(3): amended, on 1 August 2008, by [section 50(1)][219] of the Land Transport Management Amendment Act 2008 (2008 No 47).

-    Section 54(3): amended, on 1 July 2005, by [section 11(3)][219] of the Maritime Transport Amendment Act 2004 (2004 No 98).
+    Section 54(3): amended, on 1 July 2005, by [section 11(3)][220] of the Maritime Transport Amendment Act 2004 (2004 No 98).

-##### 54A Laying information
+##### 54A Filing charging document

-*   (1) An inspector may lay an information in respect of an offence under this Act unless an infringement notice has been issued to the same defendant in respect of the same matter.
+*   (1) An inspector may file a charging document in respect of an offence under this Act unless an infringement notice has been issued to the same defendant in respect of the same matter.

-    (2) A person other than an inspector may lay an information in respect of an offence under this Act only if---
+    (2) A person other than an inspector may file a charging document in respect of an offence under this Act only if---

     *   (a) an inspector or another person has not taken enforcement action against any possible defendant in respect of the same matter; and